 English is a unique subject, playing an integral part in all other subject areas.
 Taught as both a discreet lesson and in a cross-curricular dimension, it provides our children with endless, exciting opportunities to explore and develop their linguistic and literary skills whilst making personal progress as part of a positive whole-school approach.
 At Acre Hall, English is part of the English and Humanities team.
 We aim to celebrate the written and spoken word through a wide variety of events throughout the year, including National and International Poetry Days, World Book Day, class assemblies, choral speaking, acting and drama, Christmas plays and the Book Fair.

 In Early years we place great emphasis on developing children’s speech through a story-rich environment, together with lots of opportunities for children to engage in sensory, fine-motor and gross-motor activities in preparation for writing.
 We believe in the importance of talking for writing and giving children opportunities to write for a purpose.
 Through adult-directed shared story writing, such as ‘Helicopter stories’, we aim to teach children to progress from shared and guided writing with adults to self-initiating their own independent writing.
 We share texts daily and promote stories that embed rhythm and rhyme and have repetitive refrains.
 We follow ‘Letters and Sounds’ phonics in Nursery and Reception.
+These are supported by Phonics Play, Jolly Phonics, Ruth Miskimin and Oxford Owl.
 Through enhancements in our continuous provision, we encourage children to develop their characteristics of learning by challenging themselves to practise and apply their learning in phonics.
 Children are encouraged to make phonetic attempts to decode words when reading and to segment words when spelling.